SuperSonicHub1/awesome-free-mit/README.md

 	* Coverage: 1849 - 1992
   Historical file of the Chicago Tribune.
 Includes deep historical coverage but current years are excluded.
 * [China and the Modern World: Missionary, Sinology, and Literary Periodicals, 1817-1949](https://libguides.mit.edu/chinamissionaryperiodicals)
-	* China and the Modern World: Missionary, Sinology, and Literary Periodicals, 1817–1949 is a collection of seventeen English-language periodicals published in or about China during a period of over 130 years extending from 1817 until 1949, when the People’s Republic of China was founded.
+	* China and the Modern World: Missionary, Sinology, and Literary Periodicals, 1817–1949 is a collection of 17 English-language periodicals published in or about China during a period of over 130 years extending from 1817 until 1949, when the People’s Republic of China was founded.
 This corresponds to the periods of the late Qing Dynasty and the Republican Era (1911-1949), when China experienced radical and often traumatic transformations from an inward-looking imperial dynasty into a globally engaged republic with modern approaches to politics, literature, education, public morality, and intellectual life.
 * [Chinese Civil War and U.S.-China Relations: Records of the U.S. State Department’s Office of Chinese Affairs, 1945-1955](https://libguides.mit.edu/USChinaRelations)
 	* Declassified by the State Department, "Records of the Office of Chinese Affairs, 1945-1955" provide valuable insight into domestic issues in Communist and Nationalist China, U.S. containment policy as it was extended to Asia, and Sino-American relations during the postwar period.
 This collection comprises all 41 reels of the former Scholarly Resources microfilm product entitled Records of the Office of Chinese Affairs, 1945-1955.
 * [Chinese Film and Newsreel Scripts from the Cultural Revolution Online](https://libguides.mit.edu/chinese-filmscripts)